 If you’re reading this then the chances are that you have wanted to speak English for some time now.
 Maybe you’ve even participated in classes.
 You probably need to speak English well for your career.
 Maybe you want to travel internationally or study abroad.
-You know that English is an international language and is vital for your success.
-So, let me ask you some questions.
+You know that English is an international language and it vital for your success!

-If you answered yes to the majority of these questions then you’re not alone.
+If you answered yes to the majority of these questions, then you’re not alone!
 In fact, you’re fairly typical, many English students feel this way too.
 Most adult learners are stressed and frustrated with their speaking ability.
 Some feel completely hopeless and feel they will never be able to speak English properly.
 Not because they are bad at learning languages, but because like you, they’ve been taught using the wrong methods.
-The good thing is it doesn't have to be this way.
+The good thing is, I believe it doesn't have to be this way.
 There is nothing wrong with you and your ability to learn.
 It is possible to learn and speak English naturally and with ease.
 You can use English effectively in your job, travels and studies.

-So, most English learners have suffered with their English for such a long time, they now doubt whether there is actually a solution to this problem.
-I am pleased to say that there is a solution and I am going to share it with you here.
+Most English learners have suffered with their English for such a long time, they now doubt whether there is actually a solution to this problem.
+I am pleased to say that THERE IS A SOLUTION and I am going to share it with you here!

 One of the most important steps you can take towards speaking English confidently and with ease, is to learn to monitor your attitude towards your learning and how it impacts your work performance.
 If your attitude is weak, even the best methods will fail.
 You have to see that there are two parts to this solution.
 One is the psychology, two is the method.

-The final step to this solution is to continue connecting more positive feelings and emotions to English.
+The next step to this solution is to continue connecting more positive feelings and emotions to English.
 This is what’s called anchoring.
-Each day before you begin to study or practise English create a positive feeling.
-The more you do this the stronger the feelings will become and you’ll become more connected to English.
-Eventually all negative feelings towards English will disappear.

-Here at online English Skills we understand that traditional methods don’t work and we pride ourselves in helping students to apply this solution to their learning journey.
-If you would like to make fast improvement with your spoken English then join our speaking course here and start seeing real results!
+Here at Online English Skills we understand that traditional methods don’t work and we pride ourselves in helping students to apply this solution to their learning journey!

 Until next time, happy English learning!

-If you enjoyed our blog and found it useful, please leave a comment below!
-Thanks, Matthew
+If you enjoyed this blog and found it useful, I'd love to hear from you!
+Leave a comment below and hit the like button below!